jsdelivrbot/react-32/simple basics/README.md

-Example that shows the basics of React
+Example that shows the fundamentals of React